Baptists: Origins

-English separatist view
+English Dissenters view

-Modern Baptist churches trace their history to the English Separatist movement in the 1600s, the century after the rise of the original Protestant denominations.
-This view of Baptist origins has the most historical support and is the most widely accepted.
-Adherents to this position consider the influence of Anabaptists upon early Baptists to be minimal.
+Baptist churches trace their history to English Dissenters, in 17th century England, 75 years after the formation of the Church of England, during the English Protestant Reformation.
+This view of Baptist origins is the most historically accurate and is widely accepted.
 It was a time of considerable political and religious turmoil.
 Both individuals and churches were willing to give up their theological roots if they became convinced that a more biblical "truth" had been discovered.

-During the Protestant Reformation, the Church of England (Anglicans) separated from the Roman Catholic Church.
+During the Reformation, the Church of England (Anglicans) separated from the Roman Catholic Church.
 There were some Christians who were not content with the achievements of the mainstream Protestant Reformation.
-There also were Christians who were disappointed that the Church of England had not made corrections of what some considered to be errors and abuses.
-Of those most critical of the Church's direction, some chose to stay and try to make constructive changes from within the Anglican Church.
-They became known as "Puritans" and are described by Gourley as cousins of the English Separatists.
-Others decided they must leave the Church because of their dissatisfaction and became known as the Separatists.
+There also were Protestants who were disappointed that the Church of England had not made corrections of what some considered to be errors and abuses, being the most critical of the church's direction.
+They became known as "Puritans".
+Most Puritans in the 16th century were conformists, staying in the Anglican Church and trying to make constructive changes from within.
+Other Puritans left the established church because of this Puritan dissatisfaction, and these became known as Separatists, Dissenters, or Nonconformists.

-In 1579, Faustus Socinus founded the Unitarians in Poland, which was a tolerant country.
+In 1579, Faustus Socinus founded the Unitarian Polish Brethren in Poland-Lithuania, which was a tolerant country.
 The Unitarians taught baptism by immersion.
-When Poland ceased to be tolerant, they fled to Holland.
-In Holland, the Unitarians introduced immersion baptism to the Dutch Mennonites.
+After their expulsion from the Commonwealth in 1658, many of them fled to the Netherlands.
+In the Netherlands, the Unitarians introduced immersion baptism to the Dutch Mennonites.